crcn/tandem-old/packages/paperclip/README.md

 - [ ] Pretty error handling
 - [ ] i18n support (use standard)
 - [ ] warning if unknown tag name is used
+- [ ] vanilla transpiler needs to also bundle assets like images

 #### LOW PRIO EXTENSION TODOS